 The intonation is adjusted by sharpening, and/or shifting the point of contact on the saddle itself by strategically filing the saddle based on the position of the strings.

-For example, for the higher strings e.g. the E and B strings, the saddle may be filed in such a way as to reduce the point of contact slightly and shift it closer to the front of the saddle, reducing the vibrating length of the string marginally.
+For example, for the higher strings e.g. the E and B strings, the saddle may be filed in such a way as to reduce the point of contact shifting it slightly closer to the front of the saddle and reducing the vibrating length of the string marginally.
 This is not usually the case for the wound G-string however, as the additional windings increase the mass of the string.

 The slots within the nut must also match the fretboard radius to an extent (more on this shortly).